WSU-SPRING-2020/cs2350-starter-project/README.md

 npm run live
 ```

 Visit http://localhost:8080/ in your browser (Chrome and/or Firefox are recommended) to view your site.
+With the development server running, any change you make is compiled and seen automatically in the browser.

 **NOTE**: All your HTML/CSS/Javascript code should go into the correct files under the `src` folder and not under `dist` folder.
 The contents of the `dist` folder are what gets deployed to the server and rendered to the browser; they from compiling the `src` folder.